MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-inventory.md

 > [!NOTE]
 > For reference, these examples come from **Unicorn Battle**, a game we built as an example to demonstrate the PlayFab features.

-The AU virtual currency used below is Gold, a free currency earned by fighting monsters (See our [Currencies](../../commerce/economy/currencies.md) tutorial).
+The AU virtual currency used below is "Gold", a free currency earned by fighting monsters (See our [Currencies](../../commerce/economy/currencies.md) tutorial).

 Before we get started, we will be defining a few utility functions that will be used and reused in most of the examples in this guide.